Laura / She / Her

 2019

-M. Ortíz-Acosta, L. Cortés-Rico and T. Pérez-Bustos, «Making sense of reconciliation through digital corporeal narratology». in Revista Innovación y Ciencia, XXVI(2), Ciencia, paz e inclusión social.
+M. Ortíz-Acosta, L. Cortés-Rico & T. Pérez-Bustos, «Making sense of reconciliation through digital corporeal narratology». in Revista Innovación y Ciencia, XXVI(2), Ciencia, paz e inclusión social.

 Conference Papers